1835 Wolverhampton riot

-The 1835 Wolverhampton riot was an outbreak of violence upon the occasion of a hotly contested county by-election to the House of Commons of the United Kingdom during Wednesday and Thursday, 26–27 May 1835.
+The 1835 Wolverhampton riot was an outbreak of violence upon the occasion of a hotly contested by-election for the South Staffordshire county constituency of the House of Commons of the United Kingdom during Wednesday and Thursday, 26–27 May 1835.
 The magistrates, asserting that a dangerous mob had formed, which was assaulting electors and damaging property, called in the dragoons.
 The soldiers, under the command of one Captain Manning, fired on the mob who had retreated to the cemetery and wounded four of them, including three boys.
 One of the wounded, who had received a shot in the knee, had his leg amputated.

 The riot received great attention in the time and was the subject of a discussion in the House of Commons and of a special inquiry, which cleared the soldiers and magistrates of blame.
 It is not clear to this day whether their actions were indeed warranted by the situation on the ground.
 At any rate, the riot illustrates the high level of social tension in the English towns of that period.
 In fact, it was compared at the time to analogous earlier riots in Bristol and Manchester.

 Background

-The Wolverhampton by-election was held after the passage Reform Act of 1832.
+The South Staffordshire by-election was held after the passage Reform Act 1832.
 One candidate was the Whig politician Colonel George Anson, an experienced MP and the brother of the Earl of Lichfield who had a large following in the area.
 The other candidate was Sir Francis Goodricke (1797–1865), a Tory.

 While the non-electors of the town were predominantly of Radical persuasion, the electors were more evenly divided between Whig and Tory supporters.
 The tense campaign quickly grew violent on the first day of polling, with the mob allegedly assaulting those electors who voted or intended to vote for the Tory candidate.
 In some cases, electors claimed that they were prevented from voting and bodily assaulted.
 In other cases, they were beaten after casting their votes.
 This sort of carrying on was not uncommon in English elections of this time, but the actual extent of the disturbances was later hotly disputed in the House of Commons.